What are you looking for in a photographer?

 Will you provide gear, or do I need my own?

-We usually recommend gear along these lines:
+We require gear along these lines:

-Basic Shooting Settings
+Basic Shooting Conditions/Settings

 We usually shoot along the following lines: